Techno-lad/TimeContract/README.md

 # TimeContract
-A time based contract that transfer control from a "parent/owner" address to a "child" address if a "check in" deadline is missed.
+A time based contract that transfers control from a "parent/owner" address to a "child" address if a "check in" deadline is missed.